 - 1. Earn a grade of "C" or higher (not "C-") in all required courses. - 2.
 Complete the Health Care Administration portfolio. - 3.
-Complete all coursework within six years following admission into the major. - 4.
-Complete 30 credit hours in residence at Mercy College, of which 15 credit hours of 300 and/or 400 level HCA courses must be taken. - 5.
+Successfully complete all practicum requirements. - 4.
+Complete all coursework within six years following admission into the major. - Complete 30 credit hours in residence at Mercy College, of which 15 credit hours of 300 and/or 400 level HCA courses must be taken. - 6.
 Satisfactorily complete the College Graduation Requirements